Molde FK: Kit

 Molde's club colours are blue shirts, white shorts and white socks, which has become the standard Molde FK home kit.
 Molde's traditional away colours are the same as for the home kit, but in the opposite order; white shirts, blue shorts and blue socks.
-All-blue home kits and all-white away kits has been common for Molde to use in European games.
+All-blue home kits and all-white away kits have been common for Molde to use in European games.

 Molde's first shirt sponsor, Opel, agreed for the 1980 season.
 Following that, several short-term deals was made before a long-term deal was signed with G-Sport in 1992.
 In 1999, Molde ended their contract with G-Sport and were sponsored by Commit for three seasons.
 Sparebanken Møre became their shirt sponsor in 2003, a deal first renewed in 2007 worth NOK 20 million over a five-year period.
 In 2016, the club once again renewed their sponsorship with the savings bank, signing a deal until 2019.
 In February 2020, Molde and Sparebanken Møre announced that they had agreed to a deal until the end of the 2022 season.

 For twelve years in the beginning of the 21st century, from 2002 to the end of 2013, Molde's shirts were supplied by Umbro.
 In December 2013, Molde signed a four-year deal with Nike starting January 2014.